Raise a Native: Stud record

 After ending his racing career due to a bowed tendon in 1963, Raise a Native was bought by Spendthrift Farm, a breeding syndicate in Lexington, Kentucky.
 Although the descendants of Raise a Native have had success racing on turf in Europe, they generally have been more attuned to running on dirt.

 Among his offspring, he sired Alydar (who was a close second to Affirmed in all three Triple Crown races), Crowned Prince (who won the Dewhurst Stakes), Exclusive Native (who won the Arlington Classic), Mr. Prospector (who is a leading sire), and Majestic Prince (who won the Kentucky Derby and Preakness Stakes).

 He is notably the grandsire of Triple Crown winner Affirmed, Kentucky Derby winning filly Genuine Risk, Kentucky Derby and Preakness Stakes winner Alysheba, Queen's Plate winning filly Dancethruthedawn, Belmont Stakes winner Easy Goer, Breeders' Cup Sprint winner Gulch, Kentucky Derby winner Fusaichi Pegasus, Belmont Stakes winner Coastal, undefeated Meadowlake, Belmont Stakes winner Conquistador Cielo, Horse of the Year Criminal Type, Kentucky Derby winner Strike the Gold, and Grade 1 winner Smart Strike.

 Raise a Native is also the great-great-grandsire of two champions.
 The first is two-time Horse of the Year Curlin, who won the 2007 Preakness Stakes and Breeders Cup Classic and 2008 Dubai World Cup, and the second is champion mare Zenyatta, winner of the 2008 Breeders' Cup Ladies Classic and 2009 Breeders' Cup Classic.
 He is also the great-great-grandsire of 2008 Breeders' Cup Classic winner Raven's Pass.

-As of 2025, 23 Kentucky Derby winners are direct descendants of the Raise a Native sire line: Mage, Rich Strike, Country House, American Pharoah, Always Dreaming, I'll Have Another, Super Saver, Street Sense, Smarty Jones, Funny Cide, War Emblem, Monarchos, Mine That Bird, Fusaichi Pegasus, Real Quiet, Grindstone, Thunder Gulch, Strike the Gold, Unbridled, Alysheba, Genuine Risk, Affirmed, and Majestic Prince.
+As of 2026, 24 Kentucky Derby winners are direct descendants of the Raise a Native sire line: Mage, Rich Strike, Country House, American Pharoah, Always Dreaming, I'll Have Another, Super Saver, Street Sense, Smarty Jones, Funny Cide, War Emblem, Monarchos, Mine That Bird, Fusaichi Pegasus, Real Quiet, Grindstone, Golden Tempo, Thunder Gulch, Strike the Gold, Unbridled, Alysheba, Genuine Risk, Affirmed, and Majestic Prince.
 Seven Kentucky Derby winners are out of mares which are also direct descendants of the Raise a Native sire line: Barbaro, Orb, California Chrome, Authentic, Mandaloun, Rich Strike and Mine that Bird, the latter two carrying him in both paternal and maternal sire lines.
 The 2018 Triple Crown winner, Justify, carries 4 crosses of Raise a Native in his pedigree (6x4x7x6) whilst Nyquist, the 2016 Kentucky Derby winner, is related through his grand-dam Seeking Regina, a great-granddaughter of Raise a Native.

 On July 28, 1988, Raise a Native was humanely euthanized at Spendthrift Farm due to spinal deterioration.